Seungha-Um/skewBART/README.md

 and then accessed by running `browseVignettes("skewBART")` (to reproduce our results, one will need to increase the number of MCMC samples).
-Alternatively, Vignette is available at [Simulation](https://rpubs.com/sheom0808/926961) and [GAAD dataset](https://rpubs.com/sheom0808/926959).
+Alternatively, vignettes are available at [Simulation](https://rpubs.com/sheom0808/926961) and [GAAD dataset](https://rpubs.com/sheom0808/926959).